 - Develop a relationship with your provider and lean on them when you have questions or concerns

 - Connect with other local advisors who help you navigate 401(k)s, Workers’ Comp, and more.

 Here are 7 questions that will help you determine which payroll provider is a good fit for your business before investing too much time or money.

-They just didn’t really provide the level of service a small business really needs.
+They just didn’t provide the level of service a small business needs.
 Rather, their service was geared toward serving large enterprises.

 Obviously, if you’re a small business, you don’t want that kind of experience.
 And conversely, if you’re a larger business, you don’t want to hire a payroll service that won’t be able to provide the level of service you require either.